 Harper's Bazaar marks 150th year with fashionable women list

-This image provided by Harper's Bazaar shows the cover of the February issue featuring Madonna.
-Madonna is one of 150 women chosen by editors of the Hearst magazine's 32 editions worldwide as the most fashionable women around the globe.
+Madonna is one of 150 women chosen by editors of the Hearst magazine's 32 editions worldwide as the most fashionable women around ... .
+FILE- In this Sept.

 Comments